ddigeronimo/least/README.md

                       © 2020 Dylan DiGeronimo

-Least is a minimal, less-esque paging application written in Rust, using [pancurses](https://crates.io/crates/pancurses).
+Least is a minimal, less-inspired paging application written in Rust, using [pancurses](https://crates.io/crates/pancurses).

 Its intention is not to outperform less, either in terms of speed or features, although that would be a nice eventual goal.
 Instead, I'm creating it as a means of getting to learn an interesting technology that I don't get to use in my everyday work.
 As such, there'll probably be a good amount of code that's amateur-ish, but I'm going to try my best to follow Rust conventions as I learn them.

 The functionality is also not intended to be a total clone of less, with the controls being geared toward my personal preferences.
-I'm also making a point of not looking at the less source code while I build this - it isn't a direct translation of less to Rust, but a reinterpretation that happens to be written in a different language.
+I'm also making a point of not looking at the less source code while I build this.
+Least isn't a direct translation of less from C to Rust - it's a reinterpretation that happens to be written in a different language.

 least is licensed under the MIT license, so feel free to download it, fork it, modify it, use it, love it, hate it, etc. You do you.